Justin-Sawyer/recipeas-and-greens/README.md

 		All of these goals have been achieved.

-		6) Conversely, as a returing member, if I decide that this is a community I no longer want to be a part of, I want the possibility to delete my Account.
+		6) Conversely, as a returing member, if I decide that this is a community I no longer want to be a part of, I want the possibility of deleting my Account.
 The deleting process must be simple, but I do not want to be able to delete my Account by accident.
-Thus, I want to be prompted with an alert, for example, that asks me simply to veify that I do indeed wish to delete my Account.
+Thus, I want to be prompted with an alert, for example, that asks me simply to verify that I do indeed wish to delete my Account.
 I also want it to be made clear to me that upon clicking "Delete Account", I have the option to delete my Account *and* any recipes I may have created, *or* to delete my Account but leave my recipes online for the community.
 Both delete options will clear any community recipes from my own personal list of favourites.
 Thus, if at a later date I decide to rejoin the community, I want it made clear to me on deleting my account that I will have to rebuild my list of favourites as any new community member would.

 		All of these goals have been achieved.

 	- #### Frequent Visitors:
 		1) I want the conditions listed for First Time Visitors and Returning Visitors to be true also for myself as a Frequent Visitor.

 		2) I want the process of adding new recipes to be "second nature".
 In other words, unless absolutely necessary, if there is an update to the website, I want the process of uploading new recipes to remain "as is".
-If there is a neccesity to change the process of adding or editing recipes, I want this change to be virtually invisible (unnoticable) to me as an end user.
+If there is a necessity to change the process of adding or editing recipes, I want this change to be virtually invisible (unnoticeable) to me as an end user.
 Thus, I can become what is known as a "power user" with ease.

 		The developer believes these goals have been achieved.
 However, changes and upgrades do occur, but the developer aims to keep this site as simple to use as it is currently.